tchapi/davis/README.md

 ## Full stack

-A `docker-compose.yml` file is also included (in the `docker` folder) as a minimal example setup with a MariaDB database and Nginx as a reverse proxy.
+A few `docker-compose.yml` files are also included (in the `docker` folder) as minimal example setups, with various databases for instance.

 You can start the containers with :